ddbj/www/_ddbj/qualifiers-e.md

 <span class="red">The /country qualifier will be renamed to</span> <a href="#geo_loc_name">/geo_loc_name</a> <span class="red">from June 2024.</span>

-Definition
-: locality of isolation of the sequenced sample indicated in terms of political names for nations, oceans or seas, followed by regions and localities
-If it is difficult to describe the values for some reason, the submitter should indicate the reason as [missing value](https://www.insdc.org/submitting-standards/missing-value-reporting/ ) .
-We can NOT accept multiple localities in one qualifier.
-In cases of identical sequences observed, in principle, please separately submit your data into [multiple records per locality](/ddbj/representative-sequence-e.html ).

-Value format
-: &lt;country&gt;[:&lt;free-text for geographical name&gt;]

-Example
-: <pre>Japan:Kanagawa, Hakone, Lake Ashi
-missing: lab stock</pre>

-Comment
-: any &lt;country&gt; from [the country list](/ddbj/country-e.html).

 ### /cultivar<a name="cultivar"></a><span class="right-alignment">[Feature Table Definition](/ddbj/feature-table-e.html#cultivar)</span>